archql/TetrisWin/README.md

 Now it is part of `.ttr`
 *Full `.ttr`* is now **406** bytes long file.

-⚠️**WARN**⚠️ *Full `.ttr`* file is the only valid proof for your score!
-You must not edit it or provide it to anybody except officials in order to protect your score!
-You can store this file separatly from other game files for additional protection.

 `'.ttr.tmp'` file is same format file as `'.ttr'` file.
 But it used to save gameplay of a player.

 ### Network protocol (5.+)